 You can allow TranslatePress to translate your site automatically using the DeepL Automatic Translation add-on, available in the premium version.

-Once you download and install the DeepL add-on, under TranslatePress -> Settings -> Automatic Translation tab, you’ll be able to insert the DeepL API Key.
-For this, you’ll have to create a DeepL account and purchase an API key, which costs 4.99€ + tranlation fees.
+Once you download and install the DeepL add-on, under TranslatePress → Settings → Automatic Translation tab, you’ll be able to insert the DeepL API Key.
+DeepL offers free API access that allows you to translate up to 500,000 characters per month for free.
+If you need more than this, you’ll have to purchase an API key, which costs 4.99€ + translation fees.

 After entering the DeepL API key, hit “Save Changes” and you’re done.
 The first time you or a user visits a page in Spanish, DeepL will automatically translate it.

-Now that we saw how easy it is to automatically translate WordPress sites using TranslatePress and its integration with automatic translation services, lets have a look at how it helps you minimize costs.
+Now that we saw how easy it is to automatically translate a WordPress site using TranslatePress and its integration with automatic translation services, lets have a look at how it helps you minimize costs.

 The automatic translation is triggered ONLY the first time a user visits a page that hasn’t been translated yet.